delkant/angular-areas/README.md

  - **ng-areas-width** (*0*) : When not 0, scale the image to this width (px).

  - **ng-areas-extend-data** each area will have the properties defined on this JSON object.
-  This can be used when you have multiple images with areas on it and you want to know to what image a area-box belongs to.
+  This can be used when you have multiple images with areas on them and you want to know to what image belongs a area-box.
   You could also use this to create tags to identify the fields.

  - **ng-areas-allow** : Json Object